Deim0s13/llm-assistant/README.md

 - **specialized_prompts.json**
   Maps trigger keywords (e.g., `“explain like I’m five”`, `“historical quote”`) to alternate system prompts used when those phrases are detected in the input.

+- **aliases.py**
+  Maps common input phrases to those normalised concepts for flexible and reslient keywork matching.

 ## Testing and Experimentation

+### • Prompt Match Validation

+Try input like:

+- "Tell me something like I'm five"
+- "Summarise this text"
+- "Can you give me a fun fact"

+Then check the logs to verify correct alias mapping and prompt injection.

 ### • Generation Parameter Tuning